NCAR/ncar-neon-books/_sources/quick_start_docker_part2.md

 ## 3. Set up a directory for your simulations

 This step is used to create a directory that will map into the container.
-The directory will store all the files required to run a simulation so that it does is saved when you exit the container.
+The directory will store all the files required to run a simulation so they are saved when you exit the container.

 ### 3.1.
 Create a location for the container